stephengold/Maud/README.md

 Each view has its own camera.
 The mouse wheel and middle mouse button (MMB) control Maud's cameras.
-Turn the mouse wheel to move a camera forward or backward.
+Rotate the mouse wheel to move a camera forward or backward.
 In scene views, drag with MMB to turn the camera.
 In score views, drag up/down with MMB to scroll the view down/up.